OCA/sale-workflow/sale_order_line_effective_date/README.rst

 To use this module, you need to:

 1. Go to Sales > Orders > Quotation.
-2. Create a new quotation with 2 units of a storable product.
+2. Create a new quotation with 2 units of a storable product and set Commitment Date.
 3. Confirm quotation.
 4. Click on Delivery Smart Button.
 5. Deliver 1 unit, validate and create backorder.
 6. Deliver the last unit from the backorder.
+7. Check Effective and Commitment Date fields on Sale Order Lines.

 Bug Tracker
 ===========